 Since its inception, the Society has arranged and conducted numerous Annual Church Services and Christmas Services, including many religious dramas and, in addition, has entertained many residents of nursing homes and retirement villages.
 The mid-

-EUCMS has enjoyed the reputation for many years of being one of the best organised and smoothly run amateur theatrical societies in Sydney, and this is undoubtedly due to the dedication and loyalty of its members at all levels over the past fifty years.
+EUCMS has enjoyed the reputation for many years of being one of the best organised and smoothly run amateur theatrical societies in Sydney, and this is undoubtedly due to the dedication and loyalty of its members at all levels over the past 50 years and beyond.

 With the continuing support of the Eastwood Uniting Church, audiences and members, the Society cannot fail to prosper in the years ahead.